The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 3.)
 The IRS suggests a change, and you disagree with it.

-What if I owe a penalty?
+What if I owe a penalty for taxes?

 It’s important to understand why certain people receive tax penalties.
 The IRS requires you to pay your bill by the tax deadline if you owe.
 If you don’t pay by the deadline, you may have to pay a penalty.
 If you need more time to file your taxes, but you don’t request more time from the IRS, you could also be penalized.